40+ Important Healthcare Industry Statistics & Facts

 Hospital spending slowly started to go “back to normal” in May of 2020, even though the admission levels were still about 5% below the average.

-26. As of February 2021, COVID-19 has become the leading cause of death among Americans.
+26. In February 2021, COVID-19 became the leading cause of death among Americans.

 (Health System Tracker)

 Healthcare statistics from 2020 showed that COVID-19 was the third leading cause of death among Americans, right behind heart disease and cancer.
 However, the 2021 data implies that coronavirus is currently the leading cause of death in the US.

 In other words, over 2,400 people per day die due to coronavirus compared to 2,000 people who die due to heart diseases and 1,600 who die from cancer.

 27. US healthcare statistics show that California has the highest number of active physicians — 113,998.